A Global Census of Metals in the Universe: Metal Mass Density of the Stellar Phase

 For our purposes, the total stellar mass density is important for understanding the total expected metal content of the Universe, while the shape of the galaxy stellar mass function is important when weighted by the stellar mass-metallicity relationship for assessing the contribution of stars to our metal mass census of the Universe.
-In what follows we adopt the integral of the \citetalias{madau2014} to provide the total stellar mass density with redshift (the red curve in Figure~\ref{SMD_comp}).
+In what follows, we adopt the integral of the \citetalias{madau2014} SFRD to provide the total stellar mass density with redshift (the red curve in Figure~\ref{SMD_comp}).
 Integrating over the cosmic-averaged star formation rate density smooths out the local variations resulting from uneven sampling in redshift or mass bins \citep{leja2020,dsilva2023}.
 For deriving the metal mass in stars we adopt the shape of the galaxy stellar mass functions from \citet{wright2018} at each redshift.
 However, there needs to be consistency between the two calculations.
-We follow \cite{dsilva2023} in re-normalizing the integrals of the \citeauthor{wright2018} mass functions at each redshift to match the total mass density provided by the integral of the \citetalias{madau2014} SFRD.
+We follow \cite{dsilva2023} in re-normalizing the integrals of the \citeauthor{wright2018} mass functions at each redshift to match the total mass density provided by the integral of the \citetalias{madau2014} SFRD (see Table \ref{table:schec}).
 This ensures that the stellar mass densities derived from the galaxy stellar mass functions are consistent with those derived using the SFRD.
 We show in Figure~\ref{SMD_comp} the re-normalized results of \cite{wright2018} as the thick green curve.
+Table \ref{table:schec} lists the Schechter function parameters from \cite{wright2018} and our adopted renormalization factor $C$ at each redshift.